Wisbech play area set for makeover

 Children and families in Wisbech are set to benefit from a range of brand-new play equipment, as the much-loved play area in Wisbech Park gets a makeover.

-The new and improved play area, which will feature junior equipment for ages 5-12 years and toddler equipment for ages 2-6 years, is set to open in Wisbech Park in early June, weather permitting.
+The new and improved play area, which will feature junior equipment for ages 5-12 years and toddler equipment for ages 2-6 years, is set to open in Wisbech Park in July, weather permitting.

-Following a competitive bidding process with 5 excellent returned tenders, play providers Hags were selected to deliver the project and will be working from late May through June to ensure that the play area is up and ready for the long, warm summer holidays.
+Following a competitive bidding process with five excellent returned tenders, play providers Hags were selected to deliver the project and will be working from mid June through July to ensure that the play area is up and ready for the long, warm summer holidays.

 The improvements were made possible by the receipt of funding from the Government's Levelling Up Parks Fund and developer section 106 contributions in Wisbech.